kumar-github/tutorial-resources/X.md

 ---

-## ✅ Best Practices

-- ✅ **Use `StopWatch` for investigations, benchmarks, and one-off questions.** It is **not** intended to live permanently in production hot paths — use `TimingLogger` for those use cases.

-- ✅ **Always give `measureRepeatedly` a meaningful warmup count.** A handful of warmup iterations (5–10 is often enough) prevent JIT warm-up from dominating your results, especially for short-running methods.

-- ✅ **Inspect failures, don't catch them.** Even though the method you pass in may throw, `measureRepeatedly` and `measureRepeatedlyChecked` catch it internally and never propagate it — the call itself never throws.
-Check `hasFailures()` and `getLastException()` after the call instead of wrapping it in try/catch, which would be unreachable dead code.

-- ✅ **Pass your own class's logger to `TimingLogger`.** This keeps timing lines filterable and contextual alongside your other log output — never share a single logger across unrelated classes.

-- ✅ **Set slow thresholds based on real SLAs, not guesses.** A threshold that fires constantly is noise; a threshold that never fires provides no value.
-Tune it against your actual latency expectations.

-- ✅ **Don't mix `measure` and `measureChecked` mentally — let the compiler guide you.** If your lambda doesn't compile under `measure`, that's the signal to use `measureChecked` instead, not to wrap the exception yourself.

----

 ## ✓ Best Practices

 ✓ **Use `StopWatch` for investigations, benchmarks, and one-off questions.** It is **not** intended to live permanently in production hot paths — use `TimingLogger` for those use cases.

 ✓ **Always give `measureRepeatedly` a meaningful warmup count.** A handful of warmup iterations (5–10 is often enough) prevent JIT warm-up from dominating your results, especially for short-running methods.

 ✓ **Inspect failures, don't catch them.** Even though the method you pass in may throw, `measureRepeatedly` and `measureRepeatedlyChecked` catch it internally and never propagate it — the call itself never throws.
 Check `hasFailures()` and `getLastException()` after the call instead of wrapping it in try/catch, which would be unreachable dead code.

 ✓ **Pass your own class's logger to `TimingLogger`.** This keeps timing lines filterable and contextual alongside your other log output — never share a single logger across unrelated classes.

 ✓ **Set slow thresholds based on real SLAs, not guesses.** A threshold that fires constantly is noise; a threshold that never fires provides no value.
 Tune it against your actual latency expectations.

 ✓ **Don't mix `measure` and `measureChecked` mentally — let the compiler guide you.** If your lambda doesn't compile under `measure`, that's the signal to use `measureChecked` instead, not to wrap the exception yourself.

 ---